Last Updated on May 29, 2024 by Soumya

 The yellow trams have a strong American connection!

 Lisbon’s American connection does not end with the 25th April Bridge.
-The picturesque yellow trams of Lisbon have also been inspired by USA’s trams.
+The picturesque yellow trams of Lisbon have also been inspired by the trams of the USA.

 As a matter of fact, they were called Carros Americanos for a very long time.